 Apply for Graduation: Students who anticipate graduating need to apply for graduation, as early as when registering for their last semester classes.
-(The deadline to apply online for graduation through the student center account is October 1st for a December graduate, March 1 for a May graduate.)
+(The deadline to apply online for graduation through the student center account is typically October 15 for a December graduate, March 15 for a May graduate.)
 This will ensure the inclusion of their name in the printed graduation program.
 In addition, graduates must pay a graduation fee and complete a graduate card at the Truax campus Welcome Center, the Enrollment and Information Office at DTEC, or the main office at the regional campuses.

 To apply, in the Student Center account: